Stuart Forster has talked with people around the world to put together a post with views on the coronavirus’s global impact.

 He explains that only essential travel is permitted, that it’s acceptable to leave the house for simple exercise, such as a walk or bike ride, and fine to go to get food or petrol.
 Group gatherings were initially limited to less than 10 people but are no longer permitted, something that Walt says was initially treated more like a strong recommendation rather than being enforced.
 Social and recreational facilities have been closed at the community where he lives.

 Contact with people is what Walt is missing most during the coronavirus lockdown.
 Hardest of all, that means seeing his daughter and two grandchildren only via Facetime.
 It also means no socialising with friends.

 “I am a docent at our local zoo and it’s closed.
 Sharon volunteers at a local grammar school and it is closed.
 We miss our volunteer activities.
 I normally play bridge two times a week, but that is cancelled.
 Sharon participates in quilting and painting groups; also cancelled!” rues Walt.

 Decluttering and online learning

-It’s not all bad new though.
+It’s not all bad news though.
 Walt is reading a lot more and has been learning about photo editing from webcasts.
-“We both learned Zoom and using that for some group contacts.
+“We both learned Zoom and used that for some group contacts.
 Sharon is spending more time painting and quilting.
 I am using the time to go through the thousands of digital photos, doing clean-ups and editing; it really needed to be done,” he explains.